makerstorage/blockAngel/blockAnatomy.md

 Start with giving the block name.
 Please read the naming Convention section of this document before.
 Let's give this block the name "block-angel-image".
 Write it at the top.
-From the inputs section drag 3 dummy input and put it in the input section.
+From the inputs section drag 3 dummy inputs and put it in the input section.
 Then from the fields section grap the fields like the picture below.

 ![Picture2](Picture2.png)